gitpod-io/browser-extension/README.md

     Thanks to @{EXTERNAL_CONTRIBUTOR_USERNAME} for helping! 🍊
     ```

-For Firefox, our [GitHub Action](https://github.com/gitpod-io/browser-extension/blob/main/.github/workflows/submit.yml) should take care of publishing for us.
-You can trigger a release (either staging or production) from the [workflow's tab](https://github.com/gitpod-io/browser-extension/actions/workflows/submit.yml).
+For Firefox:

+1. Sign in to https://addons.mozilla.org/en-US/developers/addon/gitpod/edit with the credentials from 1Password
+2. Click <kbd>Upload new version</kbd>
+3. Upload the zip file (`firefox-mv3-prod.zip`)
+4. Go through the steps and submit

 For Chrome:

 1. Using your Google account, open the [`gitpod-browser-extension Google Group`](https://groups.google.com/g/gitpod-browser-extension)
-2. If you don't have access, reach out for [help in Slack](https://gitpod.slack.com/archives/C020VCB0U5A)
+2. If you don't have access, reach out for [help in Slack](https://gitpod.slack.com/archives/C04QC1ZMPV4)
 3. Once you are in the Google Group, make sure to "Switch to Gitpod" in the top navbar
 4. Click "Upload new package"
 5. Upload the zip file (`chrome-mv3-prod.zip`) and submit